-Most airmen graduate basic military training with the rank of Airman Basic (E-1).
-An Airman Basic is an apprentice who is acquiring and demonstrating knowledge of military customs, courtesies, traditions, and Air Force standards, while learning both military and technical skills.
+Most airmen graduate basic military training with the rank of airman basic (E-1).
+An airman basic is an apprentice who is acquiring and demonstrating knowledge of military customs, courtesies, traditions and Air Force standards while learning military and technical skills.

-Under normal conditions promotions to E-2 are automatic as long as the Air Force's standards for performance and behavior are met.
-The only requirement for advancement is 6 months time in grade (TIG) and time in service (TIS).
-An Airman, while still primarily an apprentice, is expected to understand and conform to military standards.
+Under normal conditions, promotions to E-2 are automatic as long as the Air Force's standards for performance and behavior are met.
+The only requirement for advancement is six months' time in grade (TIG) and time in service (TIS).
+An airman, while still primarily an apprentice, is expected to understand and conform to military standards.

 Airman First Class (E-3)

-Airmen First Class are considered to be fully adjusted to Air Force and military life, and their duties focus on efficiently and effectively carrying out their assignments and honing their job skills.
+Airmen first class are considered to be fully adjusted to Air Force and military life, and their duties focus on carrying out their assignments efficiently and effectively while honing their job skills.

 Senior Airman (E-4)

-Moving up the Air Force Ranks: The Air Force requires for Airman First Class to have 28 months Time-in-Grade (TIG), or 36 months TIS and 20 months TIG.
-The average service-wide active duty time for advancement to the rank of Senior Airman is three years.
+Moving up the Air Force Ranks: The Air Force requires for airman first class to have 28 months' time in grade (TIG), or 36 months of TIS and 20 months of TIG.
+The average servicewide, active-duty time for advancement to the rank of senior airman is three years.

-Exception to the Rule: Senior Airman (E-4) Below-the-Zone - Air Force unit commanders are authorized to promote 15 percent of their exemplary Airmen First Class (E-3) to Senior Airmen (E-4) six months ahead of the normal TIS.
+Exception to the Rule: Senior Airman (E-4) Below-the-Zone -- Air Force unit commanders are authorized to promote 15% of their exemplary airmen first class (E-3) to senior airmen (E-4) six months ahead of the normal TIS.
 The unit commander's decision is based primarily on a promotion board.
-Large units conduct the promotion boards "in-house" and select up to 15 percent for early promotion.
+Large units conduct the promotion boards "in-house" and select up to 15% for early promotion.
 Small units combine applicants into a pool and form a Central Base Board (CBB).

-Air Force Non-Commissioned Officer (NCO) Ranks (E-5 and E-6)
+Air Force Ranks: Noncommissioned Officer (NCO) (E-5 and E-6)

-The WAPS promotion points are derived from system which gives points for Promotion Fitness Examination (PFE), Specialty Knowledge Test (SKT), Medals and Awards, Time-in-Grade (TIG)/Time-in-Service (TIS) and Performance Evaluations.
+The WAPS promotion points are derived from a system that gives points for the promotion fitness examination (PFE), specialty knowledge test (SKT), medals and awards, time in grade (TIG)/time in service (TIS) and performance evaluations.

 Staff Sergeant (E-5)

-The Staff Sergeant (SSgt) is the first level of the Non-Commissioned Officer (NCO) ranks in the Air Force.
-The Staff Sergeant's considered a craftsman with specific NCO supervisory responsibilities and may hold either a 5- (journeyman) or 7- (craftsman) skill level.
-Additionally the SSgt must continuously strive to further their development as technicians and supervisors.
-The average Air Force wide active duty time for promotion to the rank of Staff Sergeant is over 4 years.
+The staff sergeant (SSgt) is the first level of the NCO ranks in the Air Force.
+The staff sergeant is considered a craftsman with specific NCO supervisory responsibilities and may hold either a 5- (journeyman) or 7- (craftsman) skill level.
+Additionally the SSgt must strive continuously to further their development as technicians and supervisors.
+The average Air Force-wide, active-duty time for promotion to the rank of staff sergeant is more than four years.

-Moving up the Air Force Ranks: Promotion to Staff Sergeant requires three years Time-in-Serve (TIS) and six months Time-in-Grade (TIG).
-In additionAirmen must achieve a 5-skill level, compete in the "Weighted Airman Promotion System," or WAPS and complete the Airman Leadership School in-residence prior to assuming the rank of SSgt.
+Moving up the Air Force Ranks: Promotion to staff sergeant requires three years of time in serve (TIS) and six months of time in grade (TIG).
+In addition, airmen must achieve a 5-skill level, compete in WAPS and complete the Airman Leadership School in-residence before assuming the rank of staff sergeant.

 Technical Sergeant (E-6)

-Moving up the Air Force Ranks: The promotion process for Tech Sergeant is identical to the process for promotion to Staff Sergeant, except for the minimum requirements of 5 years Time-in-Serve (TIS) and 23 months Time-in-Grade (TIG), in addition to achieving a 7-skill level.
+Moving up the Air Force Ranks: The promotion process for tech sergeant is identical to the process for promotion to staff sergeant, except for the minimum requirements of five years of time in serve (TIS) and 23 months of time in grade (TIG), in addition to achieving a 7-skill level.